dimasalomatine/sdirobot/README.md

 >14.		... _more will be described here later_ ...

 >**Description:**
+Actually model as i view it in my mind consist of two or more rpi's Master and slaves (like brain and ganglies or aux brains) - in the future i will be able to grow it and made grid by adding one more rpi
+Booth runs same tomcat application but in different mode and interacts via http or via rs232 protocol with MAX232 seria chip Master will drive entire "organism" and since it stronger - will do some opencv and text to speach stuff Slaves will operate sensors ,motors ,buttons and leds as pin or i2c connected devices.
+Actually it is more likely relation CNS ->[sensor ,motor->[somatic , autonomous] divisions
 >**Abilities:**
+Indor move
+Recognize faces ,objects etc
+Speak and listen for commands
+Simple AI script based with decision tree aproach

 >Come here more often to keep up to date :)
 >Also visit  [my site](hellcreator.esy.es)